Skip to main content

 What is a Split System Air Conditioner?

-A split system air conditioner is a versatile and popular heating and cooling solution, ideal for individual rooms or specific areas in your home.
+A split system air conditioner is a popular heating and cooling solution.
+It is ideal for single rooms or specific areas in your home.
 As the name suggests, this system is split into two main components: an indoor unit and an outdoor unit.
-The indoor unit, typically mounted on a wall, distributes air directly into the room, while the outdoor unit, installed outside your home, contains the compressor and condenser.
+The indoor unit is typically mounted on a wall.
+It sends air directly into the room.
+The outdoor unit is installed outside your home.
+It contains the compressor and condenser.

 Pros and Cons of Ducted Systems